jataware/dojo/api/scripts/dart_documents/README.md

 The script files point to hardcoded local elasticsearch urls.

-To upload document metadata to es, run:
+To upload document metadata to es, from the same dir as README run:

 `poetry run upload_documents`

 TODO:
 To upload paragraph text and llm embeddings to es: